The Pharmaceutical Care Network Europe (PCNE) was established in 1994 and it became an official association (under Dutch law) in 2004.

 Pharmaceutical Care is the pharmacist's contribution to the care of individuals, in order to optimize medicines use and improve health outcomes.

 Drug-related problems are one of the cornerstones of pharmaceutical care.
-Therefore the working group on Drug-related problems develops and evaluates a DRP-classification.
+Therefore the PCNE working group on Drug-related problems develops, maintains, supervises and evaluates a DRP-classification.

-In September 2009 the working group on Drug-related problems of the Pharmaceutical Care Network Europe has been officially estabished, although it existed already informally since 2001.
-The working group is currently chaired by Dr. Nina Griese and Dr. Tommy Westerlund and Dr. Nejc Horvat.
-PCNE also defined a Drug-related propblem, on which the classification is also based:
+In September 2009, the working group on Drug-Related Problems of the Pharmaceutical Care Network Europe has been officially established, although it existed already informally since 2001.
+The working group is currently managed by Dr. Tommy Westerlund (Sweden), Dr. Nejc Horvat (Slovenia) and Dr. Ina Richling (Germany).

 "A Drug-Related Problem is an event or circumstance involving drug therapy that actually or potentially interferes with desired health outcomes."

-Looking for the most recent version of the PCNE-DRP classification?
-Click Here or look at the end of this page.
+Looking for the different versions of the PCNE-DRP classification?
+Click here.